Netflix cancels Meghan Markle and Prince Harry's $100 million animated series

-Netflix has proved that no name is too big for the axe as it has put a pin in Pearl, the planned animated series from Prince Harry and Meghan Markle.
+Netflix has proved that no name is too big for the axe: It's put a pin in Pearl, the planned animated series from Prince Harry and Meghan Markle.

 The couple's deal with Netflix was agreed in the summer of 2020 and promised that their new production company, Archewell, would deliver Netflix with an array of scripted series, docuseries, documentaries, features and children's programming as part of the package.